-Applicants to degree or certificate programs who wish to change to another degree or certificate program offered within the School of Education must submit a request in writing to the Office of Admissions.
 Students who have already been admitted to a degree or certificate program, and who wish to change to another degree or certificate program offered by another department or division within the School of Education, must resubmit formal applications and all other required materials (excluding transcripts and fees) to the Office of Admissions.
-Students who have already been admitted to a degree or certificate program, and who wish to change to another degree or certificate program within the same department or divisions, need not go through the Office of Admissions; instead, such students should seek departmental/divisional approval to change programs.
+Students who have already been admitted to a degree or certificate program, and who wish to change to another degree or certificate program within the same department or division, need not go through the Office of Admissions; instead, such students should seek departmental/divisional approval to change programs.

-Students are not automatically admitted to a new program; their requests must be approved by the appropriate academic unit and the decision communicated directly to the student.
+Students seeking to change programs are not automatically admitted to a new program; their requests must be approved by the appropriate academic unit and the decision communicated directly to the student.
 Financial aid recipients must notify the financial aid office when changing a degree or certificate program.

-Decisions regarding the number of credits that may be transferred from one School of Education graduate degree or certificate program to another are at the discretion of the receiving department/division and will be decided upon on a case by case basis.
+Decisions regarding the number of credits that may be transferred from one School of Education graduate degree or certificate program to another are at the discretion of the department/division and will be decided upon on a case by case basis.